conductor-oss/conductor/docs/docs/server/index.md

 There are 3 ways in which you can install Conductor:

 #### 1. Build from source
 To build from source, checkout the code from github and build server module using ```gradle build``` command.
 If you do not have gradle installed, you can run the command ```./gradlew build``` from the project root.
-This should produce a conductor-server-all-VERSION.jar in the folder ./server/build/libs/
+This produces *conductor-server-all-VERSION.jar* in the folder *./server/build/libs/*

 The jar can be executed using:
 ```shell
 java -jar conductor-server-VERSION-all.jar